Life Insurance FAQs

 With an entity purchase approach, the business purchases policies insuring the lives of each business owner.
 This strategy is simpler for businesses with greater than three owners and it equalizes premium paid for individuals of varying ages and health classes.
 Premiums are not tax deductible to the business and the death proceeds are received income tax-free, assuming IRS guidelines are met.

-Have More Questions About Life Insurance?
+Have More Questions About Life Insurance or Life Insurance Services?

 Call 440-871-3067 to Schedule a Consultation